chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 They focus on the case where $N = 19$; the state is represented as a matrix, $s \in \lbrace -1, 0, 1 \rbrace^{19 \times 19}$.

 ### Modelling $p$
 The authors model $p$ as a deep neural-network (DNN), $p_w$, which we henceforth refer to as the **policy network**.
-The input to the DNN consists of the board configuration as well as several useful features (e.g., the number of liberties for each point, the number of stones that would be captured if a stone was played at each point, etc.).
-All in all, this results in an input that is a $48$ channel $19 \times 19$ binary image.
+The input to the policy network consists of the board configuration, as well as several useful features (e.g., the number of liberties for each point, the number of stones that would be captured if a stone was played at each point, etc.), all of which are represneted using a one-hot encoding[^2].
+When stacked together, this results in a $48$ channel $19 \times 19$ binary image.

 The architecture of the policy network is as follows: